flamsanct/flamsanct.github.io/polygon/README.md

 # How to Buy MATIC

-- `Step 1`: [Add the Polygon network to MetaMask wallet](#how-to-add-the-polygon-network-to-metamask), if you haven't already.
+- `Prerequisite`: [Add the Polygon network to MetaMask wallet](#how-to-add-the-polygon-network-to-metamask), if you haven't already.
-- `Step 2A`: Buy MATIC on an exchange that supports direct withdrawal to the Polygon network, then withdraw to your wallet.
+- `Option 1`: Buy MATIC on an exchange that supports direct withdrawal to the Polygon network, then withdraw to your wallet.
-- `Step 2B`: Otherwise, buy MATIC on an exchange on Ethereum mainnet, then bridge it to the Polygon network.
+- `Option 2`: Otherwise, buy MATIC on an exchange on Ethereum mainnet, then bridge it to the Polygon network.

-## 2. Buy MATIC Tokens From an Exchange
+## Buy MATIC Tokens From an Exchange

 MATIC tokens can be purchased from a number of both of centralized exchanges (e.g. Coinbase) and decentralized exchanges (e.g. Uniswap).
 A full list of exchanges that sell MATIC can be seen here: